 - your new publication or report which has just come out (there are ways of mentioning this gracefully!)

 Sending a tweet is really easy – when you’re logged into Twitter, you’ll see a box in the middle of the screen at the top, which says ‘What’s happening?’
-If you click in the box, you’ll be able to write your tweet and then press ‘Enter’ or click the ‘Tweet’ button.
-You can also use the feather quill pen icon in the top right of the screen to compose your tweet.
+If you click in the box, you’ll be able to write your tweet and then click the ‘Tweet’ button.
+You can also compose using the feather quill pen icon in the top right of the screen of mobile devices.

-Over the next week, we’ll be sending the following ten types of tweets.
+Over the next week, I’ll be sending the following ten types of tweets.
 For today, though, just send a few of the first type of tweet over the course of the day, using the examples above.
-You could include the hashtag #ARU10Dot in your tweets – we’ll explain why later!
+You could include the hashtag #ARU10Dot in your tweets – again, I’ll explain why later!

 - A simple message – what are you up to?
 What kind of event or activity might your intended following find interesting, personable or quirky?
 You could let them know about an upcoming event they were unaware of or might also be present at, a thought about your research or work that’s just occurred to you, or just show that you’re approachable and share common experiences.
 Don’t agonise over it though – Twitter is ephemeral in many ways!